Back

 Chouka System Demonstration and Adoption in Odisha

-The Chouka system is a traditional method for rainwater harvesting used in arid areas in many states.
-Basically, a chouka is usually five-ten feet in length and width and one foot deep.
-These choukas catch rainwater and increase soil moisture for a long time.
-Thus, this method directly affects agriculture activities in dry areas.
-CORD introduced the chouka system in 2009 at the CORD Deuladiha center and observed an increase in soil and rejuvenation of a small water well after this intervention.
-The CORD Team has demonstrated this system at many sites and dug around 150 choukas with community support.
-The Department of Horticulture of the Odisha government adopted chouka in its program and demonstrated it in many places along with fruit plantations and other activities.
-This chouka system has become famous in the farmer community, and many farmers have adopted it successfully.
+The Chouka system, a traditional method of rainwater harvesting, is utilized in arid areas across many states.
+Typically, a chouka measures five to ten feet in length and width and is one foot deep.
+These choukas collect rainwater, thereby increasing soil moisture over extended periods.
+This method has a direct positive impact on agricultural activities in dry areas.
+In 2009, CORD introduced the chouka system at the CORD Deuladiha center, resulting in increased soil moisture and the rejuvenation of a small water well following this intervention.
+The CORD team has since demonstrated this system at numerous sites, constructing approximately 150 choukas with community support.